TechForJustice/project-ideas/README.md

 # project-ideas

-Browse current ideas

-Submit your idea
+<a href="https://github.com/TechForJustice/project-ideas/issues">Browse current ideas</a>

+<a href="https://github.com/TechForJustice/project-ideas/issues/new">Submit your idea</a>

 Click on the issues tab to suggest and discuss new project ideas.

+Visit our website to find out more.

-Our template is inspired by Sketch City, which was inspired by Open Austin.
+Our template is inspired by <a href="https://github.com/sketch-city/project-ideas">Sketch City</a> which was inspired by <a href="https://github.com/open-austin/project-ideas">Open Austin</a>.